Orient-Institut Beirut: History

 The Orient-Institut Beirut was founded in 1961 by the German Oriental Society (Deutsche Morgenländische Gesellschaft), an academic association founded in 1845 to promote the study of the languages and cultures of the “Orient”.
 It was financed by the German Federal Ministry of Research and Technology, the Fritz Thyssen Foundation, the VolkswagenStiftung and the German Research Association (DFG).
 In 1963, the institute gained the legal recognition of the Lebanese government and moved to its present premises in the former Villa Maud Farajallah in the quarter of Zokak al-Blat, near the downtown area of Beirut.

 Since 2003 the Orient-Institut Beirut belongs to the Max Weber Foundation – German Humanities Institutes Abroad.
 After the German staff had to be temporarily evacuated to Istanbul in 1987, the Orient-Institut Istanbul (OI Istanbul) – which had been a branch of the Beirut institute for 20 years – became an independent institution inside the Max Weber Foundation in 2009.
-The OIB, which conducts and supports research on historical and contemporary issues related to Lebanon and the Arab world, has increased his cooperation with academic partners in Egypt since 2010 and maintained an office in Cairo.

 Academic profile and tasks

 The OIB is an interdisciplinary research institute.
 The study of social, religious, and intellectual history, as well as the study of literature, language and politics figures among the various projects undertaken at the institute.
-It is part of the OIB's mission to support young academic researchers.
-The Orient-Institut Beirut employs research associates and supports PhD students, post-docs, research projects, affiliated researchers, and scholars working on the Middle East.
-The OIB cooperates with numerous academic institutions and organizes academic events (lectures, seminars, workshops, symposia, international conferences and congresses) on a wide variety of issues related to the MENA region.
-Local and international partnerships are crucial in designing and funding the institute’s projects.
-In particular, the OIB is at the forefront of facilitating research collaborations between institutions in the Arab world and institutions in Germany and Europe.
-It thereby seeks to encourage innovative academic perspectives on the region.

 Library

 The library of the OIB is open for public use and offers around 140.000 volumes and 1.700 periodicals.
 Its collection includes studies on religion, philosophy, and law as well as on literature, history and contemporary themes related to the Middle East.
 Material is gathered in Western languages, in Arabic and occasionally in Persian and Turkish.
-All this is supplemented by academic literature from various related disciplines, including political science, social anthropology and sociology.
-One of the richest resources of the OIB is its collections of periodicals covering politics, religion, and culture as well as several literary magazines published in the Middle East.